mattrips/scratchPad/Protocol Conformance.md

 : Given a protocol, a protocol requirement expressly declared

 &#9724; declared requirement
-: Given a protocol `P`, all protocol requirements of `P` that are declared within the declaratoin of `P`.
+: Given a protocol `Q`, all protocol requirements of `Q` that are declared within the declaration of `Q`.

 &#9724; inherited requirement
 : Given a protocol `Q` that is declared to inherit from a protocol `P`, all protocol requirements of `P`.